kubernetes-sigs/network-policy-api/docs/userstories/README.md

 ## Directory Structure

-Each new Object should have it's own directory, following directory naming conventions seen in [`kubernetes/kubernetes`.](https://github.com/kubernetes/kubernetes) Specifically the directory name should be **lowercase** and **descriptive**.
-The directory structure should roughly represent whether or not the new object will augment the existing [network policy API](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.21/#networkpolicy-v1-networking-k8s-io) (`network-policy-api/docs/userstories/v1/<newobject>/`) or create a new set of APIs (`network-policy-api/docs/userstories/v2/<newobject>/`).
+Each new Story should have it's own directory, following directory naming conventions seen in [`kubernetes/kubernetes`.](https://github.com/kubernetes/kubernetes) Specifically the directory name should be **lowercase** and **descriptive**.
+Include a `README.md` file that outlines what the user story is trying to address.
-If there is some doubt as to which bucket the new object will fall into, the new directory should be made outside of either subdirectory (`network-policy-api/docs/userstories/<newobject>/`) and a final determination can be made at a later date.

 ## User Story Structure